 - It’s Not Just Grief: Why Talking About Loss Matters

 - Say This, Not That: How to Help Someone You Love

 - Death, Grief, and Social Justice: Responding to Violent Deaths

 - On Grief and Writing: How Telling the Truth Heals

 Megan Devine is on a mission to help people love each other better.

-A Pacific Northwest writer, speaker, and grief advocate, she is the founder of Refuge In Grief, a hub of grief education and outreach, where she leads people through some of the most devastating times of their lives.
+A Pacific Northwest author, speaker, and grief consultant, she is the founder of Refuge In Grief, a hub of grief education and outreach, where she leads people through some of the most devastating times of their lives.
 Together with her team, she facilitates a growing catalog of courses, events, and trainings to help grieving people, and those who wish to support them, learn the skills they need to carry pain that cannot be fixed.
 Her real gift is in bringing much-needed conversation about grief into places you might not think to look.

 Megan was very thorough in making sure she was prepared for her Death Salon Seattle talk, and her preparation showed: she knocked it out of the park.
 The moving delivery of her personal story, plus her issuing a challenge to our community to do better around grief, led many Death Salon attendees to cite Megan’s talk as a highlight of our programming.

 I’ve been metabolizing your talk ALL weekend.
 So many moving moments linked with reminders of how to show up for this work of companioning others in grief, both large scale, foundational ones and very tangible tiny ones.
 My friend and I were equally struck by your ability to launch off on an idea and still find a way to make it circle back around to the initial question.
 It was a mental rollercoaster – the good kind.